avaxto/libavax/README.md

 C++ Avalanche / AVAX library

-`libavax` a C++23 library.
-It's experimental and has been tested on linux only at this time.
+`libavax` is an experimental C and C++ AVAX library

+Running on linux only at this time.
+Mac development is slowly ongoing but there are still build issues.

 # Build